walterrowe/capture-one-scripts/clear-batch-queue/README.md

 1. Open Capture One and choose Scripts > Update Script Menu.
 1. You now can run the script from the Capture One Scripts menu.

-## NOTES
+## Compatibility

+The utility has been tested on:

+- macOS Sonoma (Intel and M3 MacBook Pro)
-- The batch history will not reflect being empty until Capture One is restarted.
+- Capture One 16.4
-- You may have to enable Extensions in System Settings as one user found.

-## UPDATEs
+## ChangeLog

 - 13 Aug 2024 - enhanced installer and requirements checks
 - 08 Aug 2024 - initial version